-The Mckinney-Vento Act requires the immediate enrollment of homeless children and youth.
+The Mckinney-Vento Act requires the immediate enrollment of homeless children and youth providing Atlas has available seats in the appropriate grade.
 These children must be allowed to attend school even if they are unable to produce previous academic records, immunization and medical records, proof of residency, birth certificates, or other documentation that is usually required.
 Families who are in transition have 30 days after the start of the school year to provide immunization records or an exemption card.
+However, if Atlas is full when a student experiencing homelessness attempts to apply or enroll, Atlas will place homeless children and youth on the waitlist in a prioritized position.